What questions should you expect? How to make a great impression on your interviewers? And what decides the winner at the end of the hiring process?

 - What characterize a good accountant from your point of view?

-- Describe a stressful situation from work and how did you handle it?
+- Describe a stressful situation in work, and how did you handle the pressure.

-- What do you think is a goal of an accountant in a company?
+- What do you think is a goal of an accountant in our company?

 - What are your strengths and weaknesses?